Rhagos/apcs-wall/README.md

 Want to Have
 -----------------------------------------------------------------------------------
-Interactive settings that can change difficulty of the game Individual worker classes that have different sprites and functions
+(Incomplete) Interactive settings that can change difficulty of the game (Completed) Individual worker classes that have different sprites and functions
 (Completed) Multiple types of Aliens with different sprites and behaviors
 (Completed) Different types of guards that have multiple behaviors for different defense setups
 (Incomplete) Map to show alien setup